-838.31 Handholds.
+838.31 HANDHOLDS.

 Swimming pools shall be provided with suitable handholds around their perimeter.
 Handholds may consist of any one or a combination of the following:

-- 1. coping, gutter ledges or flanges, or decks which have a top edge that provides a suitable slip resistant handhold located not more than twelve inches above the water level;

-- 2. ladders, steps, or hand rails; and/or,

-- 3. other methods approved by the Director.
+- (a) Coping, gutter ledges or flanges, or decks which have a top edge that provides a suitable slip resistant handhold located not more than twelve inches above the water level; - (b) Ladders, steps, or hand rails; and/or, - (c) Other methods approved by the Director.

-838.32 Stairs, steps, ladders, and bench seats.
+838.32 STAIRS, STEPS, LADDERS, AND BENCH SEATS.

-- A. Egress.
+- (a) Egress.
 A minimum of two means of egress shall be provided for swimming pools with a perimeter of one hundred feet or less.
-One additional means of egress shall be provided for each additional two-hundred feet of pool perimeter, or fraction thereof.
+One additional means of egress shall be provided for each additional 200 feet of pool perimeter, or fraction thereof.
 Additional means of egress may be required as determined by the Director.
 The location of the means of egress shall be consistent with the design of the swimming pool.
-A means of egress shall be provided at both sides of the diving area. - B. The design and construction of swimming pool stairs, ladders, and bench seats shall conform to the following: - 1.
-The treads of all stairs, ladders, and step holes shall be of non-slip construction. - 2.
-When stairs or bench seats are constructed, they shall be recessed into the pool deck, and shall conform to the VUSBC. - 3.
-The top and leading edge of all stair treads, ladders and bench seats shall be marked by a permanent, nonslip band of contrasting color that is a minimum of one inch in width and is located within two inches of the step or bench edge.

-- 4. Recessed step holes shall not protrude into the pool.
+A means of egress shall be provided at both sides of the diving area. - (b) The design and construction of swimming pool stairs, ladders, and bench seats shall conform to the following: - (1) The treads of all stairs, ladders, and step holes shall be of non-slip construction. - (2) When stairs or bench seats are constructed, they shall be recessed into the pool deck, and shall conform to the VUSBC. - (3) The top and leading edge of all stair treads, ladders and bench seats shall be marked by a permanent, nonslip band of contrasting color that is a minimum of one inch in width and is located within two inches of the step or bench edge. - (4) Recessed step holes shall not protrude into the pool.
 The recessed step shall have a minimum tread width of six inches, a minimum tread length of twelve inches, a minimum height of five inches, and shall drain into the pool to prevent the accumulation of dirt.
-Each set of recessed step holes shall be provided with handrails on both sides of recessed step holes to fully service all treads and risers. - 5.
-Below the water level, there shall be a clearance of not more than six inches and not nor less than three inches between any ladder tread edge, measured from the pool wall side of the tread, and the pool wall. - 6.
-Each set of stairs shall be provided with a minimum of one handrail to fully service all treads and risers.
+Each set of recessed step holes shall be provided with handrails on both sides of recessed step holes to fully service all treads and risers. - (5) Below the water level, there shall be a clearance of not more than six inches and not less than three inches between any ladder tread edge, measured from the pool wall side of the tread, and the pool wall. - (6) Each set of stairs shall be provided with a minimum of one handrail to fully service all treads and risers.

-838.33 Recirculation system.
+838.33 RECIRCULATION SYSTEM.

-- A. All swimming pools shall be equipped with a recirculation system which, at a minimum, consists of a pump, a filter, connecting piping, fittings, valves, disinfecting equipment, necessary pipe connections to the inlets and outlets, a skimmer and/or overflow gutter and main drains.
-A separate recirculation system shall be provided for each swimming pool. - B. The recirculation system shall be designed to accommodate the following required maximum turnover time: - 1.
-Wading pool, two hours; - 2.
-Any other swimming pool, six hours. - C. Adequate provisions shall be made for backwashing and/or cleaning of all filters.
+- (a) All swimming pools shall be equipped with a recirculation system which, at a minimum, consists of a pump, a filter, connecting piping, fittings, valves, disinfecting equipment, necessary pipe connections to the inlets and outlets, a skimmer and/or overflow gutter and main drains.
+A separate recirculation system shall be provided for each swimming pool. - (b) The recirculation system shall be designed to accommodate the following required maximum turnover time: - (1) Wading pool, two hours; - (2) Any other swimming pool, six hours. - (c) Adequate provisions shall be made for backwashing and/or cleaning of all filters.

-838.34 Filter room.
+838.34 FILTER ROOM.